omahs/gitbook-1/contribute/getting-started/README.md

 ### **dbt cloud \[Optional]**

 If you are unfamiliar with dbt, we suggest creating a free account to [dbt Cloud](https://cloud.getdbt.com/). dbt Labs has built an IDE for developing dbt models.
-Once the environment is set up with the proper credentials, connect to a fork of the [model repository](https://github.com/orgs/FlipsideCrypto/repositories) to begin editing or building you own.
+Once the environment is set up with the proper credentials, connect to a fork of the [model repository](https://github.com/orgs/FlipsideCrypto/repositories) to begin editing or building your own.
 The cloud environment includes the option to preview the compiled SQL models so you can see output as you work.
 Additionally, the command line for running dbt includes built-in autocomplete for common dbt commands.

 {% hint style="info" %}
 Note: if you are using dbt Cloud, you will need to fork the main repository and link your dbt Cloud environment to the fork.